 Malta is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Malta is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Malta who work in office and administrative support (14.00%), healthcare (13.24%), and sales jobs (9.19%).

-The education level of Malta citizens is a little higher than the average for US cities and towns: 23.05% of adults in Malta have at least a bachelor's degree.
+The citizens of Malta are slightly better educated than the national average of 21.84% for all cities and towns, with 23.05% of adults in Malta having a bachelor's degree or advanced degree.

 The per capita income in Malta in 2022 was $32,948, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
 This equates to an annual income of $131,792 for a family of four.
 However, Malta contains both very wealthy and poor people as well.